 Larch Cladding Back to Home Page

-Larch cladding produced by us for a local building built by Chris Jenkins of Abergavenny in 2009.
+Larch cladding produced by us for a local building built by Chris Jenkins of Abergavenny.

 We produce a small range of cladding suitable for houses, outbuildings, workshops, stables, barns etc. All our cladding is produced from untreated naturally durable timbers from local forests.
 The environmental impact therefore of using our cladding is very low and it is increasingly popular for small and large projects where a natural sustainable cladding is desired.

 Waney-edge larch – 19mm thick by widths varying between 230mm and 300mm - £12 per square metre.
 Allow approximately 25% extra for the overlap.
 Our most popular cladding product as it is economical and very attractive.
 Unlike some waney-edge cladding we are quite realistic about the specifications.
 Some mills allow the cladding to vary from 150mm to 350mm wide, but this makes it much more wasteful and difficult to fit, so we specify a much tighter tolerance of 230mm to 300mm wide which makes fitting much easier and reduces waste.